 Hard surface is good for modeling things like buildings and cars, where digital sculpting is better for organic structures such as characters and animals.

-What sort of computer do you need to run 3D modeling software?
+What sort of computer do I need to run 3D modeling software and rendering software?

 Our team has actually tested out the best laptops for Blender.
-If you just want to have a go, then you should be able to get Blender working on a slightly above average PC (or laptop), such as an Intel Core i5 with a decent graphics card and at least 8GB of RAM.
+If you just want to have a go, then you should be able to get the program working on a slightly above average PC (or laptop), such as an Intel Core i5 with a decent graphics card and at least 8GB of RAM.

-When choosing which software is best for 3D modeling and rendering, consider your use and needs, your skill level, your budget, and what fits your creative workflow.
+When choosing which software is best for 3D modeling, consider your use and needs, your skill level, your budget, and what fits your creative workflow.

 Like the canvas vs the cel, artists and animators need different spaces to create, so factor in how you’ll use the software.
-The best 3D design apps and tools are powerful at everything from modeling and sculpting to motion graphics, but typically excel in particular areas or are more suited to specific industries, like the best architecture software.
+The best 3D design software and tools are powerful at everything from modeling and sculpting to motion graphics.
+Some excel in particular areas or are more suited to specific industries, like the best architecture software.
 Some make good 3D printing software, while others are better for 3D drawing and sketching.

 Take your skill-level into account.
-Some 3D modeling and rendering software can be advanced or overwhelming to beginners, so if you’re new to CG graphics and visualizations, start with a tool with a gentler learning curve.
+Some 3D software can be advanced or overwhelming to beginners, so if you’re new to CG graphics and visualizations, start with a tool with a gentler learning curve.